How to Attract Owls to Nest in Your Backyard

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Owls are both popular and mysterious.
 They’re so obscure, in fact, that most people report they’ve never seen one in real life, let alone a backyard owl.
-But some types of owls come into suburban neighborhoods and city parks.
-Learn about where owls live and find out how to attract owls to nest and live in your yard by following these four tips.
+But some types of owls live in suburban neighborhoods, backyards and city parks.
+Learn more about where owls live and find out how to attract owls to nest and live in your yard by following these expert tips.

-Discover 13 facts about owls you should know.
+Discover 13 fun facts about owls you should know.

 1. Attract Owls With Trees and Plants

 Most kinds of owls like to hide inside dense cover during the day and venture out only at night.
 Evergreen trees provide this kind of shelter year-round.
-Depending on where you live, ideal choices include pine, spruce or juniper; check with a local native plant nursery to find out which grows best in your region.
-Eventually you may find long-eared owls, Northern saw-whet owls, great horned owls or other species nestled away among the branches, sleeping the day away.
+Depending on where you live, ideal choices include pine, spruce or juniper; check with a local native plant nursery to find out which trees grow best in your region.
+Eventually you may find long-eared owls, northern saw-whet owls, great horned owls or other species nestled away among the branches, sleeping the day away.

 Read more: Spot the owl in your backyard trees.